 Tips for Visiting Your Legislators

 Visiting your legislators doesn’t have to be difficult or awkward.
+You can visit them any year, not just during Apple Pie Day!
 Here are some tips that will help:

 1. Make an appointment to meet with your legislators by calling their offices.
 (Find your legislators and their contact information on the Oregon State Legislature site.)